AI, progress & app workflow

 What to do next

-For "Why habit streaks needs human judgment in the loop", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
-Use the related Orena guide for "Why habit streaks needs human judgment in the loop" when you want app support for that action.
-The useful signal for "Why habit streaks needs human judgment in the loop" is whether the reader can decide whether the next session should be shorter with less uncertainty.
+For "Human judgment: habit streaks", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
+Use the related Orena guide for "Human judgment: habit streaks" when you want app support for that action.
+The useful signal for "Human judgment: habit streaks" is whether the reader can decide whether the next session should be shorter with less uncertainty.

 Evidence boundary